React Native MasteryThe Ultimate React Native and Expo Course 🚀

 Create the API endpoint

-We need to create a new enpoint that will generate christmas gift ideas based on given paramters.
+We need to create a new endpoint that will generate Christmas gift ideas based on given parameters.

 For that, we will create a new file inside the pages/apicalled generate-gifts.js